Linaro/lava/doc/v2/connections.rst

 Configuring serial ports
 ========================

-The traditional way for an admin to configure how to connect to a serial port in LAVA is using the ``connection_command`` variable in the :ref:`device dictionary <device_dictionary_commands>`.
-LAVA will use this command to open the connection early in test job startup (in the first ``boot`` action) , and will keep this connection open right until the end of the test job.
-A simple example:
+To configure LAVA to connect to one or more serial ports of a device, create a list of ``connection_commands`` in the :ref:`device dictionary
+<device_dictionary_connections>`.
+LAVA will use the command tagged with
+``primary`` to open the connection early in test job startup (in the first ``boot`` action) , and will keep this connection open right until the end of the test job.

+In earler versions of LAVA, only a single connection command could be used:

 .. code-block:: jinja